dreamhost/openstack-manuals/doc/user-guide/source/cli_access_instance_through_a_console.rst

 whether or not the console log has output.
 This allows relaying keyboard and mouse activity to and from an instance.

-There are three remote console access methods commonly used with
-OpenStack:
+DreamCompute supports novnc for remote access of an instance through a console:

 novnc
   An in-browser VNC client implemented using HTML5 Canvas and WebSockets

-spice
-  A complete in-browser client solution for interaction with virtualized instances

-xvpvnc
-  A Java client offering console access to an instance

 Example: